-Kate English, Executive Director
+Kate Weckesser English, Executive Director

-Kate became Executive Director for the Educators’ Institute for Human Rights in July, 2016.
-A recent graduate of Georgetown University's Executive Certificate in Nonprofit Management program through the McCourt School of Public Policy, she has served as Deputy Executive Director, on staff, and on the board of directors with EIHR since 2011.
+Kate spent 18 years teaching in public school classrooms in Connecticut and Virginia.
 In 2007, she was recognized as District-wide Teacher of the Year for Colchester Public Schools in Connecticut, and received the Joseph Zola Holocaust Educator award from the University of Hartford’s Maurice Greenberg Center for Judaic Studies.
-She is a Museum Teacher Fellow for the United States Holocaust Memorial Museum in Washington, DC, where she received two Advanced Project Grants to complete projects in collaboration with the Center for the Prevention of Genocide and the Levine Institute for Holocaust Education.
+She has been a Museum Teacher Fellow for the United States Holocaust Memorial Museum in Washington, DC since 2007, and received two Advanced Project Grants, one in 2008 and the other in 2015, to complete projects in collaboration with the Center for the Prevention of Genocide and the Levine Institute for Holocaust Education.
 In 2009, she was honored to accept an invitation to participate in Echoes and Reflections' inaugural Charlotte and Jacques Wolf Holocaust Education Conference, held at Columbia Teacher's College.
 Kate attended Summer University Srebrenica in 2011, and in 2008 served as a Teaching Excellence and Achievement (TEA) Fellow in Ukraine through IREX and the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

-Jessica Bylo Chacon, Deputy Executive Director
+Kim Klett, Deputy Executive Director

 Jessica is an educator with a passion for quality history teaching and the inclusion of human rights in the curriculum.
 Her work with EIHR supports efforts in Rwanda and Bosnia, and our organization as a whole, particularly strategic planning, outreach, and technology.
 She recently earned her Executive Certificate in Nonprofit Management at Georgetown University.
 While teaching for nearly a decade in the San Francisco Bay Area, she was selected to travel with the Holocaust & Jewish Resistance Teachers Program and in 2006 she traveled to Rwanda to study genocide and its effects.
 She is a Teacher Fellow with the United States Holocaust Memorial Museum as well as the National World War I Museum, earned a masters degree in modern world history and is currently working on a masters in Human Rights Education.
 Since leaving the classroom to take care of her young daughter, she has created the website bylochacon.com, a clearinghouse of more than 350 pages of resources for world history teachers and students, a project that is the foundation of her work for the Woven Teaching project, which supports human rights and critical thinking education by weaving it throughout the history and social science curriculum and providing human rights lesson modules for educators abroad.
 Jessica is an active board member for the small non-profit Running Chicken, devoted to development and the support of a children's home in rural Kenya as well as wraparound services to enable children of families in need in rural Rwanda to be able to complete primary school.
 She lives in Berkeley, California with her family.

-Kelly Watson, International Program Coordinator
+Kelly Watson, Education Coordinator, International